Comparing MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

 |N/A

-This table compares MGP Ingredients and Spirits Cap’s revenue, earnings per share and valuation.
+This table compares MGP Ingredients and Spirits Cap’s gross revenue, earnings per share and valuation.

 |Gross Revenue